hothanhxuan/ProjectMilestone-Ecommerce-BigQuery/README.md

 ![Image](https://github.com/user-attachments/assets/bf7f5719-c7b7-4e79-9654-359a06c576ac)

 ### 2️⃣ Bounce rate per traffic source in July 2017 (Bounce_rate = num_bounce/total_visit) (order by total_visit DESC) ###
+This query examines bounce rate across different traffic sources in July 2017, using the ratio of bounces to total visits.
+Ranking sources by traffic volume makes it easier to evaluate which channels attract engaged users and which ones lead to quick exits.
 #### 🧩 Queries ####
 ```sql
 SELECT